 25. ARR Growth Rate

-The first ever metric covered on the Metric Stack newsletter packs a lot of information in a single number!
+The first-ever metric covered in the Metric Stack newsletter packs a lot of information in a single number!

 ARR Growth Rate measures the rate of growth of your Annual Recurring Revenue (ARR).
 Well, that’s obvious from the metric name.